 What to do with injured wild animals

-If you find an injured wild animal, watch it first to see how badly hurt it is.
-Then contact us on 0300 1234 999, or take it to a nearby vet or wildlife rehabilitator.
-If possible, contain the animal before calling - see advice below.
+If you find an injured wild animal, watch it first to see how badly hurt it is before deciding to take it to a local vet or wildlife rehabilitator.

-- Never lift a wild animal, unless you are sure that you can do so without risk to yourself or others.
+- Weigh up the risks: only lift a wild animal if you're sure that you can do so without risk to yourself or others.

 - Wear gloves when handling all wild animals, especially oiled wildlife - pollutants like oil can be hazardous.

 - Always wash your hands thoroughly after handling an animal.

 - Take care in dangerous locations, such as a busy roads.
 Watch from a distance first to see whether the animal is still alive, and call for help if you can't reach it safely.

 - If you need to handle a bat, you must wear thick gloves and be aware of the risks of rabies transmission - always follow the advice from the Bat Conservation Trust.